mmajor124/monitorpractice_promgraf/README.md

 ## Accessing the Applications

 - Prometheus: http://[Your-EC2-Public-IP]:9090
-- Grafana: http://[Your-EC2-Public-IP]:3000 (default login is admin/admin)
+- Grafana: http://[Your-EC2-Public-IP]:3000 (default login is admin/admin) You do not have to create a new account, you will have the option to skip after you type in admin/admin.
 - Node Exporter: http://[Your-EC2-Public-IP]:9100/add-target (POST requests only)

 ## Troubleshooting